George Wesler

 Aluminum

 Aluminum is one of the most abundant minerals on earth, second only to silica.
 It is in virtually everything we touch, most of the air we breathe, most water we drink, and most food we eat.
-I am particularly alarmed to learn Government Officials in some countries either are unaware of or want to suppress the fact that aluminum is one of if not the most abundant minerals in many of our foods!
+I am particularly alarmed to learn that Government Officials in some countries are either unaware of or want to suppress the fact that aluminum is one of, if not the most abundant, minerals in many of our foods.

 One Scandinavian country used to say it was unlawful to consume more than 2 mg of aluminum daily, regardless of the source!
 We spoke to several well-known laboratory and food chemists about this country’s legal limits.
 Needless to say, they were pretty amused by this.
 Can you imagine an entire country, in this advanced age, being so UNINFORMED about food?
 Apparently, the U. S. Government is aware of aluminum in food because the U. S. does not have an established limit.
 If we did and it was small, we would have a hard time staying alive.